RCOS-IHP/IHP/README.md

 ## Usage

 Run IHP with `docker compose up`.
 When first installed and after any changes, you will need to first run `docker compose build`.
-Backend tests can be run using the commands `pipenv sync` and then `pipenv test` from the backend directory.
+Backend tests can be run using the commands `pipenv sync --dev` and then `pipenv test` from the backend directory.